 - Aerate your lawn regularly to prevent soil compaction.

-- Fertilize your lawn with a balanced fertilizer to promote healthy growth.
+- Fertilize your yard with a balanced fertilizer to promote healthy growth.

-- Keep an eye out for signs of disease or pests and address them promptly.
+- Monitor for signs of disease or pests and address them promptly.

 Q: How do you fix brown patches on Bermuda grass?